SAY THE MAGIC WORDS1 of 12

 When we're introduced to him in the first arc of Sandman, we see what he is capable of.
 He tricked the Devil himself and let his enemies suffer with eternal nightmares.
 He's prideful and angry, and conscious of his responsibilities, yet does not accept, nor want change.
 His magic is infinite, and when he died, he was reborn into infant Daniel Hall with even greater power.

 Gaiman is notoriously protective of Morpheus, arguably his most beloved creation, so his appearances since his original series wrapped have been limited.
-Gaiman did return to the character last year with a special anniversary mini-series entitled Sandman: Overture - and the Sandman mythos serves as the anchor of the current DC/Vertigo Sandman Universe line.
+Gaiman did return to the character last year with a special anniversary mini-series entitled Sandman: Overture - and the Sandman mythos serves as the anchor of the current DC Sandman Universe pop-up.

 1 of 12